Immediately After Quitting

 - If you miss the sensation of having a cigarette in your hand, play with something elsea pencil, a paper clip, a marble.

 - If you miss having something in your mouth, try toothpicks or a fake cigarette.

 - Instead of smoking after meals, get up from the table and brush your teeth or go for a walk.

-- For at least a week or two after you actually do stop smoking, avoid situations you strongly associate with the pleasurable aspects of smoking, such as watching your favorite TV program, sitting in your favorite chair, or having a cocktail before dinner.
+- For the first 1-3 weeks, avoid situations you strongly associate with the pleasurable aspects of smoking, such as watching your favorite TV program, sitting in your favorite chair, or having a cocktail before dinner.

 - Until you are confident of your ability to stay off cigarettes, limit your socializing to healthful, outdoor activities or situations where smoking is not allowed.